Broome is located in northwest Australia and is a major stop on the backpacking and RV Australia travel trail.

 3. Go Fishing

-In Broome, you can fish for tuna, mud crab, and even barramundi (and a whole lot more!).
+In Broome, you can fish for tuna, mud crab, barramundi, and a whole lot more!
 Roebuck Bay is especially a popular area for fishing, and you can arrange a fishing charter trip, heli-fishing (yes, that’s a thing), kayak fishing, and even spearfishing.
 Plus, while you’re out in Roebuck Bay, you can keep an eye out for the rare Snubfin Dolphin.
 Expect to pay around 359 AUD for a shared fishing charter.

 4. Watch a Film Outdoors

-Sun Pictures is a heritage-listed movie theater and it’s the oldest operating outdoor theater in the world!
-It still shows new release movies and it has retained much of its original character.
-Relaxing in one of the well-worn deck chairs while eating hot popcorn under the starry sky and watching a film is one of the best things you can do in Broome.
+Sun Pictures is a heritage-listed movie theater; it’s the oldest operating outdoor theater in the world!
+It still shows new releases and it has retained much of its original character.
+Relaxing in one of the well-worn deck chairs while eating popcorn under the starry sky and watching a film is one of the best things you can do in Broome.
 The theater was opened in 1903, and if you’re inclined, you can take a history tour for 5 AUD (June-August only).
-Tickets for a movie are 17.50 AUD ($13.25 USD).
+Tickets for a movie are 18.50 AUD and movies are played nightly.

 5. Visit the Broome Historical Museum

 This is a small historical museum run by a group of volunteers but it’s full of artifacts, old photography, and tons of pearling memorabilia from Broome’s past.
 The Sailmaker’s Shed is especially interesting, as it was once the home of Charles Bagge’s sailmaking business.
 It won’t take long to see everything, but it’s worth a visit to get a sense of the region’s past.
-Admission is 12 AUD ($9 USD).
+Admission is 12 AUD.

 6. Relax at the Buddha Sanctuary

 The Buddha Sanctuary at Cable Beach is a wonderful ornamental garden that invites guests to relax, meditate, practice yoga, or simply just enjoy the space.
-Opened in 2003 as a community space, it has a deck platform, landscaped gardens, lots of shade to relax in, and a 3-meter crystal Buddha statue here too.
-It’s free to visit, or you can sign up for a yoga class for 20 AUD ($15 USD) (mats and blocks are included).
+Opened in 2003 as a community space, it has a deck platform, landscaped gardens, lots of shade to relax in, and a 3-meter (10-foot) crystal Buddha statue.
+It’s free to visit, or you can sign up for a yoga class for 20 AUD (mats and blocks are included) or 150 AUD for a 10-class pass.

 7. Visit the Japanese Cemetery